noahehall/theBookOfNoah/databases/mysql_new.md

         - the directory must exist and the user `mysql` is the owner, or atleast has permission to write to the cirectory
         - to use defaults, give the `log-bin` option without the equals sign and without the file pathname
       - see sh block below for example

+## COPYING DATABASES AND STARTING REPLICATION
+  - with an existing server that already contains data
+    - make an initial backup of the databases and copy the backup to the slave server
+      - create a server snapshot - you need to shutdown the server and make a copy of the data
+    - see `mysqldump`

 ## STATEMENTS AND FUNCTIONS replication
   - `change master to`
     - set variables on the slave related to its connection with the master
-      - not recommected to set these variables in the configuration file (even tho you can) -
+      - not recommected to set these variables in the configuration file (even tho you can)
+        - the `slave server` will read the file only the first time you start up the slave for replication via the `master.info` file
+        - the only time it changes the `master.info` file is when you expclitity tell it to via `change master to`

+    -
 ```sh
   # configure replication